Dakota Access Pipeline protests: Police move to clear camp

-Backwater Bridge and removal of remaining protesters
+Backwater Bridge incident

+Backwater Bridge is a bridge on Highway 1806 spanning Canta Peta Creek.
+It is just north of the Standing Rock Reservation and about a mile (1600 m) south of where the pipeline developer planned to drill.
+In October 2016, protestors burned three vehicles on Backwater Bridge.
+Afterwards, North Dakota law enforcement added barriers to Backwater Bridge, due to both potential structural integrity issues from the vehicles burned and as a choke point to contain protestors.

 On the evening of November 20, protesters attempted to open Backwater Bridge on Highway 1806, which had been blocked since October 27.
-The bridge is about a mile (1600 m) south of where the pipeline developer plans to drill.
 According to the sheriff's department, the bridge was closed for safety reasons "due to damage caused after protesters set numerous fires" on it on October 27.
 But the protesters believe that the police used the closure to "lock [them] in" and that the closure blocked access for emergency vehicles coming from the north.
+U.S. District Judge Daniel Traynor described the events of November 20th as a "significant protestor riot" in a court decision held after a bench trial in 2025.

+Police initially used a loudspeaker to order protestors to disperse.
 According to news reports, the police launched an attack on the protesters with water cannons in 28 F weather, along with teargas, rubber bullets, and concussion grenades, injuring hundreds.
 The police said the protesters had been "very aggressive" and that the water was used to put out multiple fires they had set, while the protesters said the fires were peaceful bonfires used to keep warm.
 A number of videos posted on social media show protesters being doused with continuous streams of water.
 Initially the Morton County Sheriff's Office said the water was used only to put out fires, but the following day Sheriff Kirchmeier corrected that statement, saying, "Some of the water was used to repel some of the protest activities" and adding that it was "sprayed more as a mist and we didn't want to get it directly on them but we wanted to make sure to use it as a measure to keep everybody safe."
+According to District Judge Daniel Traynor, protestors threw rocks, bottles, and, Molotov cocktails at North Dakota law enforcement officers.